akauppi/MissingManualSolidWorks4Makers/README.md

 >- `Tips`
 >- `FRs` is about Feature Requests (read: Missing Features) to Dassault
 >- `Wishes to Solidworks`
+>- `TROUBLES` - check this if you are experiencing Strange Things.
 >
 >The repo needs all this to be better organized, at some point.
 Currently, it's more of a notepad.
+>
+>[Issues](https://github.com/akauppi/MissingManualSolidWorks4Makers/issues) are used for describing and discussing things that seem like Solidworks bugs.

 <!-- tbd. make a model of a manual book (in SolidWorks), picture here :)
 -->

 In 2021, Solidworks for Makers was introduced.
-Instead of multiple thousands of Euros<sup>[1]</sup> per year, the CAD product is now finally in the reach of hobbyists, at a mere ~120 Eur / year.
+Instead of multiple thousands of Euros<sup>[1]</sup> per year, the CAD product is now finally in the reach of hobbyists, at a mere 99 <!-- was ~120 in 2022; continuation seems to be 99 --> EUR / year.

 This is the **FIRST PROFESSIONAL GRADE CAD PRODUCT** available for hobbyists.